 For info about + links to my recently published work in journals and zines, online and on paper, check out Selected Works.

 And - you must remember this ........
-Shop at your local, independent bookstores; support the in-person reading and writing community you love.
-In Portland, Oregon, there are several good ones - including my stellar local, Broadway Books, and the literary hub of Mississippi Avenue, Another Read Through.
+Shop at your local, independent bookstores; support the reading and writing community you love.
+In Portland, Oregon, amazingly and luckily, there are several good ones - including my local, Broadway Books.